igfasouza/flume-ng-oci-streaming-sink/README.md

 ### Configure

+##Sink

-This example reads from syslog udp 514, and writes them directly to my-topic in OCI Streaming.
+This example reads from syslog udp 514 and writes them directly to my-topic in OCI Streaming.

     a1.sources  = r1
     a1.channels = channel1